chenhsuanlin/photometric-mesh-optim/README.md

 We provide PyTorch code for the following experiments:
 - ShapeNet+SUN360 sequences
-- (Real-world videos coming soon!)
+- (coming soon!)
+Real-world videos

 --------------------------------------